Philosophy, History and Inspiration

 3. Write every day, even if you think it’s lousy, so long as you write.
 Note: this includes blogging, editing, rewriting, and website stuff.
 But get in front of a keyboard and move your fingers a lot.

 4. If your work is unpopular, that only means you haven’t found your readership yet.
 Every yin has its yang.

-5. Bring paper or a laptop (or both) wherever you go.
+5. Bring paper or a laptop or a smartphone (or some combination thereof) wherever you go.